Photo: Hubertl / Wikimedia Commons

 The Essential Vienna Classical Music Experience

-Musikverein (the finest concert hall in the world — the extraordinary Golden Hall (Goldener Saal): the most acoustically perfect room in the world (the extraordinary 1870 acoustic perfection — the extraordinary ceiling height, the extraordinary plaster decoration, and the extraordinary wooden floor, the most technically analyzed room in acoustic history))
+Musikverein — the most revered concert hall in the world.
+Its Golden Hall (Goldener Saal) is often called the most acoustically perfect room ever built: the 1870 combination of ceiling height, plaster decoration, and wooden floor has made it the most technically analyzed room in acoustic history.

 FAQ

 When is the best time to visit Vienna?
-May–June (the extraordinary Viennese spring — the most beautiful urban spring in Europe: the extraordinary Prater park (the extraordinary Viennese park — the extraordinary chestnut tree avenue (Hauptallee), the extraordinary 4.5km of the most beautiful spring avenue in Europe, the extraordinary Riesenrad (the extraordinary 1897 giant Ferris wheel — the oldest operating Ferris wheel in the world, the most famous Vienna attraction, the most romantic Vienna date destination)), the extraordinary Naschmarkt (the most important food market in Vienna — the most diverse street food market in Central Europe: the extraordinary Greek, Turkish, Serbian, and Austrian stalls in the most cosmopolitan single market in Vienna)) and September–October (the extraordinary Viennese autumn — the extraordinary concert season opening, the extraordinary Vienna Film Festival (Viennale), and the extraordinary wine season (the extraordinary Heuriger (the new wine tavern — the most important Viennese institution outside the coffeehouse: the extraordinary new-vintage wine from the extraordinary Vienna vineyards (the extraordinary Grinzing, the extraordinary Gumpoldskirchen), served in the extraordinary traditional wine taverns in the extraordinary Vienna Hills (Wienerwald))).
+May–June: no European capital does spring more beautifully than Vienna — the Prater park with its chestnut-lined Hauptallee (4.5km of the loveliest spring avenue on the continent) and the Riesenrad, the 1897 giant Ferris wheel that is the oldest operating in the world and Vienna’s most famous attraction; plus the Naschmarkt, the city’s great food market, with Greek, Turkish, Serbian, and Austrian stalls making it the most cosmopolitan market in Central Europe.
+Or September–October: the Viennese autumn brings the concert season opening, the Vienna Film Festival (Viennale), and the wine season — the Heuriger, the new-wine tavern that is the most beloved Viennese institution outside the coffeehouse, serving new-vintage wine from the Vienna vineyards (Grinzing, Gumpoldskirchen) in traditional taverns in the Vienna Hills (Wienerwald).

 Is Vienna expensive?
-Yes, but with extraordinary culture access value — the extraordinary museums (the extraordinary Kunsthistorisches Museum (€21), the extraordinary Belvedere (€16 — the extraordinary Klimt’s The Kiss (the most visited single painting in Austria: the extraordinary 1907–1908 gold leaf masterpiece, the most important work in the extraordinary Vienna Secession movement, the most photographed painting in Central Europe)), and the extraordinary Imperial apartments (the extraordinary Hofburg — the extraordinary 2,600-room imperial palace, the most extensive palace complex in the world in continuous use since the 13th century)).
+Yes, but the culture-access value is remarkable — the Kunsthistorisches Museum (€21), the Belvedere (€16 — home of Klimt’s The Kiss, the 1907–1908 gold leaf masterpiece that is the most visited single painting in Austria and the defining work of the Vienna Secession), and the Imperial apartments of the Hofburg — the 2,600-room imperial palace, the most extensive palace complex in the world in continuous use since the 13th century.